yeekangc/cloud-pak-for-applications/README.md

 ## Cloud Pak for Applications:
 The IBM Cloud Pak™ for Applications provides a complete and consistent experience to speed development of applications built for Kubernetes, using agile DevOps processes.

 Running on Red Hat® OpenShift®, IBM Cloud Pak for Applications provides a hybrid, multicloud foundation built on open standards, enabling workloads and data to run anywhere.
-It integrates two main opensource platforms [Kabanero](https://kabanero.io/) and [Appsody](https://appsody.dev/).
+It integrates two main opensource projects [Kabanero](https://kabanero.io/) and [Appsody](https://appsody.dev/).